labordynamicsinstitute/ldilab-manual/_sources/11-06-workflow-verification.md

 In this stage, you are verifying the code, by using the provided data, or by inspecting the completeness of the source code.
 The `REPLICATION.md`  is the report!

+## Principles

 Keep a log of what you do, what you find, and what does not work, in the `REPLICATION.md`, under *Findings*.

+You should also run code so that it generates an actual "log file".
+How to do this depends on the software:

   - For codes using STATA, we provide a template of `config.do` in the repository.
 It creates log files and saves it in the repository.
 Instructions for using `config.do` is in [Using config.do](using-config-do) in the Appendix.
+  - For R, you should run using one of the variants of `R CMD BATCH program.R`, see [R tips](https://github.com/labordynamicsinstitute/replicability-training/wiki/R-tips#running-r-scripts-on-windows)
+  - For MATLAB, you should run using the command line version, generically `matlab -nodisplay -r "addpath(genpath('.')); main" -logfile matlab.log`, see [MATLAB tips](https://github.com/labordynamicsinstitute/replicability-training/wiki/Matlab-Tips#running-matlab-without-the-desktop-gui)
+  - Variants of these methods will also work for Julia and Ox.
+  - If the software you need to run does not provide console/terminal output, talk to us!

+## Details

 ::::{tab-set}